-Project Management Body of Knowledge defines project management as Application of knowledge, skills, tools, and techniques to project activities to meet project requirements.
-Project management is accomplished through use of processes such as: initiating, planning, executing, controlling, and closing.
+Project Management Body of Knowledge defines project management as the Application of knowledge, skills, tools, and techniques to project activities to meet project requirements.
+Project management is accomplished through the use of processes such as: initiating, planning, executing, controlling, and closing.
 Project management involves temporary assemblage resources to complete a project.
-Some projects are iterative, and occur regularly.
+Some projects are iterative and occur regularly.

 - Benefits for organizations that make project management skills a priority include: